Secretariat (horse): Death

 In the fall of 1989, Secretariat became afflicted with laminitis—a painful and debilitating hoof condition.
 When his condition failed to improve after a month of treatment, he was euthanized on October 4 at the age of 19.
 Secretariat was buried at Claiborne Farm, given the rare honor of being buried whole (traditionally only the head, heart, and hooves of a winning race horse are buried).

-At the time of Secretariat's death, the veterinarian who performed the necropsy, Dr. Thomas Swerczek, head pathologist at the University of Kentucky, did not weigh Secretariat's heart, but stated, "We just stood there in stunned silence.
+At the time of Secretariat's death, the veterinarian who performed the necropsy, Thomas Swerczek, head pathologist at the University of Kentucky, did not weigh Secretariat's heart, but stated, "We just stood there in stunned silence.
 We couldn't believe it.
 The heart was perfect.
 There were no problems with it.
 It was just this huge engine."
 Later, Swerczek also performed a necropsy on Sham, who died in 1993.
 Swerczek did weigh Sham's heart, and it was 18 lb.
 Based on Sham's measurement, and having necropsied both horses, he estimated Secretariat's heart probably weighed 22 lb, or about 2.5 times that of the average horse (8.5 lb).

-An extremely large heart is a trait that occasionally occurs in thoroughbreds, hypothesized to be linked to a genetic condition, called the "x-factor", passed down in specific inheritance patterns.
+An extremely large heart is a trait that occasionally occurs in thoroughbreds, hypothesized to be linked to a genetic condition, called the "x-factor" passed down in specific inheritance patterns.
 The x-factor can be traced to the historic racehorse Eclipse, who was necropsied after his death in 1789.
 Because Eclipse's heart appeared to be much larger than the hearts of other horses, it was weighed, and found to be 14 lb, almost twice the normal weight.
 Eclipse is believed to have passed the trait on via his daughters, and pedigree research verified that Secretariat traces his dam line to a daughter of Eclipse.
 Secretariat's success as a broodmare sire has been linked by some to this large heart theory.
 However, it has not been proven whether the x-factor exists, let alone if it contributes to athletic ability.

-Honors and recognition

-Over the years, Secretariat has been honored by Virginia's General Assembly with proclamations.
-In 2023, Caroline County will receive a proclamation to honor the 50th anniversary of Secretariat's record-setting Triple Crown-win.